EBT: Overview | Arkansas WIC EBT | eWIC Vendor | eWIC Meetings | FAQs

 - Will vendors accept checks and EBT cards? - With the transition to EBT, Vendors will accept both EBT cards and checks.

 - What happens if a participant loses their card? - If a participant loses their eWIC card, it will be placed on the Hot Card List, and another one will be ordered.
 It will take 3 days for a replacement card to be issued.

 - Will they be able to use their smart card at the Farmer’s Market? - No. Participants will still receive Farmer’s Market checks which can be used at specified vendors at local Farmer’s Markets.

 - How will benefits be loaded onto a smart card? - Benefits will be loaded onto a smart card at WIC clinics.
 Clerks, CPAs, and Nutrition staff will have access to a computer system that will allow benefits to be uploaded onto the card.
-The card will be put into a pin pad where the participant will choose a PIN number.
-The PIN number is chosen by the participant for security purposes and to ensure benefits are only used by them.
+The card will be put into a pin pad where the participant will choose a Personal Identification Number (PIN).
+The PIN is chosen by the participant for security purposes and to ensure benefits are only used by them.
 The benefits will then be loaded onto the card and once this is complete, a receipt with the food balance information on it and the smart card will be provided to the WIC participant.
 The WIC participant is able to immediately shop at a WIC authorized retailer.

 - Will the smart card be able to have three months’ worth of benefits loaded onto it? - Yes, the smart card will have the ability to hold 3 months’ worth of benefits.
 Unused benefits will expire in the same way as they do with the current check system.
 Participants will still have to return to the WIC clinic to receive additional benefits and nutrition education.